Picture this:

 Established businesses with predictable spending (who want more of the same in future periods) choose incremental budgeting for its simplicity and ease of use.
 Incremental budgeting pros include:

-Ease of preparation: If you have actual performance data from previous periods, you’ve got everything you need to prepare your new budget quickly and easily.
-This is useful for small business owners who do their accounting.
+Ease of preparation: If you have actual performance data from previous budgets, you’ve got everything you need to prepare your new budgeting process quickly and easily.
+This is why the simplicity incremental budgeting is useful for small business owners who do their accounting.

 Ease of use: You don’t need to be a CPA to create an incremental budget update—or to understand one.
 Incremental budgeting is a clear-cut style of planning spend and keeping track of your progress through the year.

-Cost-effectiveness: If you’re using an accountant for your budget preparation, an incremental budget will take less time and be less expensive than another method.
+Cost-effectiveness: If you’re using an accountant for your budget preparation, one of the advantages of an incremental budget is that it will take less time and be less expensive than another method.
 This keeps overhead costs down while maintaining a clear plan for the year.

 Are there any drawbacks to incremental budgeting?